RobertsLab/resources/docs/klone_Installing-Programs.md

 `/gscratch/srlab/containers/srlab-bioinformatics-container-<git_commit_hash>.sif`

 - `<git_commit_hash>` is the corresponding git commit for the [container definition file](https://github.com/RobertsLab/code/blob/master/apptainer_definition_files/srlab-bioinformatics-container.def) from which the container was built.
 This allows users to re-build previous versions of containers, if desired.
-It also allows use to keep track of which version of the container is being used.
+It also allows users to keep track of which version of the container is being used.

 # Definition file(s)